tabatkins/roll/README.md

 Once you've gotten a `Roll`,
 you probably want to know its results.

+* `r.roll()`

+	Rolls the dice!
+	Returns one of the possible values,
+	weighted appropriately based on the chances.

 * `r.average(function fn=sumFaces)`

 	Returns the average value of the roll,